jlblumberg/jlbeacon/README.md

 [Outline](#Outline) | [Installation Instructions](#Installation_Instructions) | [Tech stack](#Tech_stack) | [Example use](#Example_use) | [Future work](#Future_work)

+:construction: **19/06/2020 update:** :construction:
+> Unfortunately, the Searoutes API which this project made use of is not free, and my free trial has ended.
+This means the site won't do the cool things that it used to do.
+That said, I'd still love for you to have a click around and view the source code.

 ## <a name="Outline">Outline</a>

 A web app built to prove my commitment to securing an interview at [Beacon](https://beacon.com/).
 It allows users to find information about sea-routes between two lat-long coordinates, relevant to Beacon's work in freight forwarding.
 The app makes use of an API called [Searoutes](searoutesAPI.com) to get the routing data.
 You can view the live site [here](https://jlbeacon.netlify.app/).